-Sphincter of Oddi dysfunction is a rare condition affecting the digestive system.
-It can cause considerable discomfort in the abdomen, but it is possible to manage symptoms with lifestyle changes and medication.
+Sphincter of Oddi dysfunction is a condition affecting the digestive system.
+It can cause considerable discomfort in the abdomen.
+Lifestyle changes and medication can help manage symptoms.

 This article will discuss what sphincter of Oddi dysfunction (SOD) is, along with its symptoms and causes.
 It also covers diet and treatment.